24 Fantastic Things to do in Basel, Switzerland

 Crossing the Rhine River in Basel

 There are so many unique things to do in Basel, especially on the Rhine River.
 One would think that crossing the Rhine River would be like any other river crossing.
 Across a bridge or on a ferry.
-But in Basel, you can cross the Rine on a boat that doesn’t have a motor and doesn’t use a paddle.
+But in Basel, you can cross the Rhine river on a boat that doesn’t have a motor and doesn’t use a paddle.

 It crosses by using a cable that it is attached to.
 There are four places to cross the Rhine on a reaction ferry in Basel.
-When you get on the boat, the captain sets his or her rudder and the river does the rest taking you across from one side of the city to the other.
+When you get on the boat, the captain sets his or her rudder, and the river does the rest, taking you across from one side of the city to the other.

 6. Take an Urban Art Tour